larson-group/clubb_release/input/case_setups/Readme.txt

   Location in the edsclr arrays to place a scalar emulating thetal.

 iiedsclr_CO2 | integer
   Location in the edsclr arrays to place a scalar for CO2.
+See the cobra case for an example of this.

 --------------------------------------------------------------------------------
 2. &microphys_setting: